Banking, Money and Taxes in Indonesia

 Some expats choose to keep their existing account in their home country or to open an account in Singapore.
 Expats who do this will have to ask their employer to transfer their salary into their offshore account and then ask to receive some of their salary in rupiah for cash purchases in Indonesia.

-Most staff at international banks in Indonesia will be able to speak English.
+Most of the staff at international banks in Indonesia will be able to speak English.

 Opening a bank account